CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

 ### Task 2: Create a Conversational Language Understanding App

+In this task, you will learn how to create a **Conversational Language Understanding (CLU)** app to build intelligent conversational agents that can understand and process natural language input.

 To implement natural language understanding with Conversational Language Understanding, you create an app; and then add entities, intents, and utterances to define the commands you want the app to execute.